 You can therefore work out the current value of your LGPS pension for lifetime allowance purposes by taking the annual pension amount shown on page 2 of your latest annual benefit statement and multiplying it by 20 and adding on any amount shown in the automatic lump sum box.

 This will only give you the value of your current LGPS benefits in the Hampshire Fund.
 If you have any other pensions you will need to take these into account.
 Contact your pension administrator for the current value of any other pensions which you have.

 If you are agreeing salary and pension contribution levels with your employer for next year, increases in contributions to your pension schemes based on higher earnings may mean you exceed the lifetime allowance.

 You may need to act to protect yourself from a tax charge even if you are not yet nearing retirement.

-From April 2016 you will be able to apply to HMRC for one of two new protections when the lifetime allowance is reduced.
+You can now apply to HMRC for one of two LTA protections.
 These will be known as fixed protection 2016 and individual protection 2016.

 Your pension savings may already be protected

 The lifetime allowance was introduced in 2006 and was reduced in 2012 and again in 2014.